aritmos/sumatra-purge/README.md

-# sumatra-cleanse
+# 🧹 sumatra-purge
- A simple program to remove non-existing files from SumatraPDF's filestate cache.
+ A simple executable to remove non-existing files from SumatraPDF's filestate cache.

 ## Problem:
 - [SumatraPDF](https://www.sumatrapdfreader.org/) is an amazing lightweight FOSS PDF viewer for Windows, and my personal daily driver for the past 5 years.